python-trio/trio/docs/source/reference-core.rst

   wrapping, so you'll get maximum compatibility with code that was written to support older versions of Trio.

-To maintain backwards compatibility, the default is ``strict_exception_groups=False``.
-The default will eventually change to ``True`` in a future version of Trio, once Python 3.11 and later versions are in wide use.
+The default is set to ``strict_exception_groups=True`` in line with the default behaviour of ``TaskGroup`` in asyncio and anyio.
+This is also to avoid any bugs caused by only catching one type of exceptions/exceptiongroups.

 .. _exceptiongroup: https://pypi.org/project/exceptiongroup/